walt-id/waltid-identity/waltid-services/waltid-issuer-api2/README.md

 The default `issuer-service.conf` uses `http://localhost:7002` as `baseUrl`.
 Update this value when deploying behind a public host or reverse proxy so generated metadata and credential offers contain externally reachable URLs.

+`ciTokenStoredKey` optionally carries an encoded crypto2 `StoredKey` sidecar for `ciTokenKey` and takes precedence at startup.
+The service validates that both values identify the same signing and verification key.
+If the sidecar is absent, a legacy JWK is migrated only in memory; the configuration file is never rewritten.
+A malformed or mismatched sidecar fails startup without falling back to `ciTokenKey`.

 ## API Endpoints

 ### Management API